Huh-Huh, STONE-ington, Huh-Huh

 2008 Vidal Blanc: Fermented in Stainless tanks & aged in neutral oak barrels for 8 months.
 This fully dry wine, with its crisp citrus finish is sure to complement fish & seafood cuisine.
 I ended up buying a bottle of this as it was delicious.
 Definitely a lemon undertone to this, which I thought was unique enough to have at home.

 2006 Sheer Chardonnay: Sheer = pure or complete, best describes our new ‘barrel-free’ style of Chardonnay in which we’ve allowed the unmasked flavor of this noble grape to stand alone, bringing forth an uncommon wine with subtle flavors of ripe apple, mineral and yeast.
 We both liked this one.

 2008 Chardonnay: Classically barrel-fermented and aged in oak cooperage for up to one year.
 The wine shows a crisp clean-appley character with a subtle vanilla nose.
 This is an award-winning wine.

 2007 Triad Rose: A unique blend of three grape varieties: Cabernet Franc, Chardonnay & Vidal provide rich fruit, backbone & spice which harmonize together to make this a refreshingly pleasing complement to your summer fare.

 2007 Cabernet Franc: Abundant forward aromas of dark berries and currants with hints of tobacco and leather, a backbone of soft tannins and a clean lingering finish.

 I’ll never stop finding it funny when vinters think “tobacco and leather” sound appetizing.
 Anyway, that was it!
-We braved the rain outside and drove a short way up to the “other” Stonington vineyard: Jonathan Edwards.
+We braved the rain outside and drove a short way up to the nearby Jonathan Edwards Winery.